Frequently Asked Questions (FAQ's)

 A: Click on Recent Illegal events affecting our Guest Ranch to find out.

-A: The addition of a WIFI antenna booster to our WIFI modem, should
+A: The addition of a antenna booster to our wireless modem, should

-allow guests in A/B/C to receive WIFI.
+allow guests in A/B/C to receive Internet Service.
 Before they needed to sit by the store.

 Q: I would like to come and Photograph Hummingbirds at Beatty's, but